 Full-time faculty receive Windows or Mac computers loaded with essential software packages like Microsoft Office and Adobe Creative Cloud.
 Additional applications can be installed on College-managed computers, and Microsoft Office 365 is available for personal devices.
-Data is backed up automatically using Crashplan, with external storage options provided through Google Drive.
-Printing services are accessible via networked departmental Xerox copiers/printers, and equipment such as digital cameras and microphones can be borrowed from the Skillman Library circulation desk.
+Data is backed up automatically using CrashPlan, with external storage options provided through Google Drive.
+Printing services are available via networked departmental printers or Xerox multifunction devices, and Equipment such as digital cameras and microphones can be borrowed from the Skillman Library circulation desk.
 Desktop support is provided by the User Services Group.